Cassette tape: Precursors

-In 1935, AEG released the first reel-to-reel tape recorder with the commercial name "Magnetophon".
-It was based on the invention of the magnetic tape by Fritz Pfleumer in 1928.
-These machines were very expensive and relatively difficult to use and were, therefore, used mostly by professionals in radio stations and recording studios.

-After the Second World War, the magnetic tape recording technology proliferated across the world.
-In the US, Ampex, using equipment obtained in Germany as a starting point, began commercial production of tape recorders.
-First used in studios to record radio programs, tape recorders quickly found their way into schools and homes.
-By 1953, 1 million US homes had tape machines.
+After the Second World War, magnetic tape recording technology proliferated across the world.
+In the United States, Ampex, using equipment obtained in Germany as a starting point, began commercial production of reel-to-reel tape recorders.
+First used by broadcast studios to pre-record radio programs, tape recorders quickly found their way into schools and homes.
+By 1953, one million U.S. homes had tape machines, and several major record labels were releasing select titles on prerecorded reel-to-reel tapes.

-In 1958, following four years of development, RCA Victor introduced the stereo, quarter-inch, reversible, reel-to-reel RCA tape cartridge.
-The cartridge was large at 5 x 7 1/8 x 1/2 inches (127 x 197 x 13 mm), and few pre-recorded tapes were offered.
-Despite the multiple versions, it failed.

-Consumer use of magnetic tape machines took off in the early 1960s, after playback machines reached a comfortable, user-friendly design.
-This was aided by the introduction of transistors which replaced the bulky, fragile, and costly vacuum tubes of earlier designs.
-Reel-to-reel tape then became more suitable for household use, but still remained an esoteric product.

-Introduction
+In 1958, following four years of development, RCA introduced the RCA tape cartridge, which enclosed 60 minutes (30 minutes per side) of stereo quarter-inch reel-to-reel tape within a plastic cartridge that could be utilized on a compatible tape recorder/player without having to thread the tape through the machine.
+This format was not very successful, and RCA discontinued it in 1964.

+Development and release

-In the early 1960s Philips Eindhoven tasked two different teams to design a tape cartridge for thinner and narrower tape compared to what was used in reel-to-reel tape recorders.
-By 1962, the Vienna division of Philips developed a single-hole cassette, adapted from its German described name Einloch-Kassette.
-The Belgian team created a two-spool cartridge similar to an earlier RCA design, but much smaller.
+In the early 1960s, Philips tasked two teams to design a high-quality tape cartridge for home use, using thinner and narrower tape than that used in reel-to-reel tape recorders.
+A team at its Vienna factory, which had experience with dictation machines, developed the Einloch-Kassette, or single-hole cassette, with Grundig.
+At the same time, a team in Hasselt led by Lou Ottens developed a two-hole cassette under the name Pocket Recorder.

-Philips selected the two-spool cartridge as a winner and introduced it in Europe on 30 August 1963 at the Berlin Radio Show, and in the United States (under the Norelco brand) in November 1964.
+Philips selected the two-spool cartridge as a winner and introduced the 2-track 2-direction mono version in Europe on 28 August 1963 at the Berlin Radio Show, and in the United States (under the Norelco brand) in November 1964.
+The same year, mass production of blank compact cassettes began in Hanover.
+Philips also offered a machine to play and record the cassettes, the Philips Typ EL 3300.
+An updated model, Typ EL 3301 was offered in the U.S. in November 1964 as Norelco Carry-Corder 150.
 The trademark name Compact Cassette came a year later.

-The team of Dutch and Belgian origin at Philips was led by the Dutch Lou Ottens in Hasselt, Belgium.
+Following rejection of the Einloch-Kassette, Grundig developed the DC-International (DC standing for Double Cassette) based on drawings of the Compact Cassette, introducing it in 1965 as companies were competing to establish their format as the worldwide standard.
+After yielding to pressure from Sony to license the Compact Cassette format to them free of charge, Philips' format achieved market dominance, with the DC-International cassette format being discontinued in 1967, just two years after its introduction.

-Philips also offered a machine to play and record the cassettes, the Philips Typ EL 3300.
-An updated model, Typ EL 3301 was offered in the US in November 1964 as Norelco Carry-Corder 150.
-By 1966 over 250,000 recorders had been sold in the US alone and Japan soon became the major source of recorders.
-By 1968, 85 manufacturers had sold over 2.4 million players.
-By the end of the 1960s, the cassette business was worth an estimated 150 million dollars.
-By the early 1970s the compact cassette machines were outselling other types of tape machines by a large margin.
+Philips improved on the Compact Cassette's original design to release a stereo version.
+By 1966 over 250,000 compact cassette recorders had been sold in the U.S. alone.
+Japanese manufacturers soon became the leading source of recorders.
+By 1968, 85 manufacturers had sold over 2.4 million mono and stereo units.
+By the end of the 1960s, the cassette business was worth an estimated $150 million, and by the early 1970s compact cassette machines were outselling other types of tape machines by a large margin.